benkeen/generatedata/README.md

 [![Build Status](https://travis-ci.org/benkeen/generatedata.png?branch=master)](https://travis-ci.org/benkeen/generatedata)

-This is the repo for the standalone, downloadable version of [generatedata.com](http://www.generatedata.com).
+This is the repo for the downloadable version of [generatedata.com](http://www.generatedata.com).
+The script is basically an *engine* to generate any sort of random data in any format.
+It currently comes with 30 or so *Data Types* (types of data it generates), plus 8 *Export Types* (formats for the data), but it can be extended in any way you want.
+Check out the [developer documentation](http://benkeen.github.io/generatedata/developer.html) for that.

 Generally the trunk is pretty stable, but it's never guaranteed.
 If you're downloading the code, I'd suggest getting the most recent tag: https://github.com/benkeen/generatedata/releases